 What do speakers get out of the deal?

-In addition to a satisfying sense of a job well done, speakers will get: free admission to the event (including breakfast, lunch, and snacks), a photo and bio on the CPOSC website, another cool item to put on your resume, a chance to connect with many fellow Open Source enthusiasts, and — of course — the earned respect & admiration of the grateful conference attendees.
+In addition to a satisfying sense of a job well done, speakers will get: free admission to the event (including breakfast, lunch, and snacks) for yourself and a +1, a photo and bio on the CPOSC website, another cool item to put on your resume, a chance to connect with many fellow Open Source enthusiasts, and — of course — the earned respect & admiration of the grateful conference attendees.

 That sounds awesome!
 How do I submit a talk proposal?